 Khalid Moinuddin is a proven leader in fire modelling both building and wildland setting and an editorial board member of the leading fire journal, Fire Safety Journal.
 So far he attracted AU$2.3 million in external funding (with other researchers).
 He widened VU's research spectrum from applied only to fundamental as well.
 His fundamental research works include simulation of gasification of solid fuels and combustion of the gaseous form, turbulent fluid motion using various large eddy simulation (LES) based models, evaporation of the sprinkler/ water mist droplets etc. He is a leading researcher in implementing several submodels in physics-based model Fire Dynamics Simulator (FDS) such as an eddy diffusivity convective heat transfer model [1], an explicitly filtered LES model [2], an improved firebrand drag model [3] and a leaf area density (LAD) configuration [4].
 Today VU’s fire research group is in a strong position to conduct research in a wide spectrum from fundamental to applied areas and contribute its fundamental research outcome to applied research and in turn into practical applications.
 He established three major streams of research: (a) improvement and application of a three-dimensional (3D) physics-based bushfire model (b) fire safety engineering in naval applications and (c) fire properties of building materials and vegetative fuels.
 He supervised of seven PhD students to completion and currently supervising another three including Mr Wickramasinghe.
 He will provide the conceptual design and necessary directions for issues arising during the project.
 He will be accountable for the success of this project and report and communicate the results and findings to the SFPE.

-Mahmood Rashid is a post-doctoral researcher and received his doctoral degree in Computer Science (Artificial Intelligence), Masters in Computer Science (Data Mining) and Bachelors in Mechanical Engineering.
+Mahmood Rashid is a post-doctoral researcher and received his doctoral degree in Computer Science (Artificial Intelligence), Masters in Computer Science and Bachelors in Mechanical Engineering.
 Prior to work at VU, he worked as a post-doctoral researcher at University of Massachusetts, USA.
 He has excellent programming skill and recently implemented a wind reduction factor (known as wind adjustment factor in USA) in an operational wildland fire propagation model.
 He is also capable of using FDS.
 He will be involved in FDS code modification to implement a firebrand generation model and subsequently carry out FDS simulation of dynamic forest fire to determine firebrand and heat flux on a structure.

 Amila Wickramasinghe is a PhD student and his project involves mapping of firebrand and heat flux on structures in the Wildland-Urban Interface from a static fire of Eucalyptus forest in Australian context.
 In his study firebrands are manually inputted in FDS modelling.